 - Women must embrace the beauty and strength of authentic friendship.
 Coming together to share, laugh and nurture one another enriches our living.

-Exponential Living® – Stop Spending 100% of Your Time on 10% of Who You Are is our April 2017 NiaMagazine.com Book Club selection.
-Join the discussion on Facebook.
+Exponential Living® – Stop Spending 100% of Your Time on 10% of Who You Are was our April 2017 NiaMagazine.com Book Club selection.

 Learn more about Sheri Riley at www.sheririley.com.